syapse/javascript/README.md

 ## Naming Conventions

-  - Avoid single letter names.
+  - Avoid single letter or abbreviated (eg. "tmplt" instead of "template") names.
 Be descriptive with your naming.

     ```javascript
     // bad